mozilla/personatestuser.org/README.md

 ### New Assertion

-Like the above, but with explicit parameters for an existing email and password.
-Does not create a new account.
+Like the above, but with explicit parameters for email and password.

+If the email is current, the password must be correct.

+If the email is not current, a new, verified email will be created with the new password.
+Not only is this a handy shortcut for account creation, but it also lets you automatically resuscitate accounts that have expired and been canceled.

     GET /assertion/<audience>/<email>/<password>